Christian Smith and Hilary Davidson 2014.† The Paradox of Generosity:† Giving We Receive, Grasping We Lose.

 Smith, Kyle Longest, Jonathan Hill, and Kari Christoffersen analyze a

-thought-provoking description of the state of the Catholic faith among
+description of the state of the Catholic faith among todayís emerging

-todayís emerging adults.
-The authors find that most contemporary
+adults.
+The authors find that most contemporary Catholic emerging

-Catholic emerging adults have experienced either consistently low
+adults have experienced either consistently low involvement with their

 Christian Smith, 2011.
 Lost in Transition: The Dark